tomato42/tls13-spec/draft-ietf-tls-tls13.md

        } ClientKeyShare;

 offers
-: A list of ClientKeyShareOffer values.
+: A list of ClientKeyShareOffer values in descending order of client preference.
 {:br }

 Clients may offer an arbitrary number of ClientKeyShareOffer